-The results of the DOE Office of Security RU report (DOE 2003) are presented in Table 5-3.
-As indicated there are significant differences with the results recorded in DOE (2000) report (summarized in Table 5-2) and 5-3.
+The results of the DOE (2003) report are presented in Table 5-3.
+As indicated there are significant differences with the results recorded in the DOE (2000) report (summarized in Table 5-2) and 5-3.
 The objective of DOE (2003) was to resolve the differences in the reported shipment amounts from the recycling plants (the "primary sites") with the reported receipts at the first or "primary receiving sites."
 Also the detail in DOE 2003 related to uranium enrichment and specific RU contaminant concentrations from each site were not provided.
 (Note the lack of detail in table 5-3.)
 In examining DOE (2003), the shipments from these "primary receiving sites" (following processing and incorporation of recycled materials into their process streams) to what can be called "secondary" receiving sites were not documented.
 For example, Y-12 received uranium materials from gaseous diffusion plants, Fernald, and others, which also had RU contaminant inventories.
-Thus the discrepancies in the current values reported in DOE (2000) and DOE (2003) could result from documenting the "primary" shipment and receipts in DOE (2003), while DOE (2000) accounts for "secondary shipments" as well.
+Thus the discrepancies in the current values reported in DOE (2003), while DOE (2000) accounts for "secondary shipments" as well.
 However, where large differences occur, the most clamant-favorable value is used in deriving the defaults for dose reconstruction, which are generally the results in DOE (2000).

-Though plutonium, neptunium, and technetium isotopes were analyzed and documented in all of the facilities as the primary isotopes of concern, there was a significant level of Th detected in nearly all of the facilities at Y-12 and in reported process stream analyses (DOE 2000).
+Though plutonium, neptunium, and technetium isotopes were analyzed and documented in all of the facilities as the primary isotopes of concern, there was a significant level of 228Th detected in nearly all of the facilities at Y-12 and in reported process stream analyses (DOE 2000).
 To establish the source of this isotope and provide a basis for including it in the RU contaminants to be considered in the internal dose reconstruction, Tables 5-4 and 5-5 are included to demonstrate the production of this isotope in VHEU fuels and the relative/effective "enrichment" during chemical reprocessing.
 The values in Table 5-4 were derived for purposes of the DOE (2000) Recycled Uranium report at the ICPP.
-The ORIGIN2 computer program results illustrate the production of isotopes during use of VHEU fuels (D.R.Wenzel 2000 and D.R.Wenzel "specific tables" of isotopic production---").
-The isotopes of interest for purposes of this illustration are both the uranium isotopes and the plutonium. neptunium, technetium, and thorium.
+The ORIGIN2 computer program results illustrate the production of isotopes during use of VHEU fuels (D.R.Wenzel 2000 and D.R.Wenzel 2004).
+The isotopes of interest for purposes of this illustration are both the uranium isotopes and the plutonium, neptunium, technetium, and thorium.
 Thorium-228 is a contaminant that became an isotope of concern at Y-12, which is the primary receiving site of recycled VHEU fuel materials.